-- (iii) produce any book, document, statement or object relating to the hearing which he or she has been subpoenaed to produce; - (b) having taken an oath or affirmation as a witness- - (i) refuses to answer a question; or - (ii) knowingly provides false information to the Tribunal; - (c) wilfully hinders or obstructs a Tribunal in the performance of its functions; or - (d) other than as contemplated in section 29(2), or in the performance of a function in terms of this Act, wilfully or negligently discloses to any other person the contents of a book, document or other object in the possession of a Tribunal or the record of any evidence given before a Tribunal. - (2) Any person who is convicted of an offence in terms of this Act is liable to a fine or to imprisonment for a period not exceeding five years.
+- (b) having taken an oath or affirmation as a witness- - (i) refuses to answer a question; or - (ii) knowingly provides false information to the Tribunal; - (c) wilfully hinders or obstructs a Tribunal in the performance of its functions; or - (d) other than as contemplated in section 29(2), or in the performance of a function in terms of this Act, wilfully or negligently discloses to any other person the contents of a book, document or other object in the possession of a Tribunal or the record of any evidence given before a Tribunal. - (2) Any person who is convicted of an offence in terms of this Act is liable to a fine or to imprisonment for a period not exceeding five years.